pprogrammingg/genesis_avatars/README.md

 # TODO

+- Use array to track what ipfs value is used []

 - [bug] One extra claim is minted , e.g. 2 GENAV input gives 3 [fixed]
 - make function that receives Claim NFT and mints GAT [x]
 - Python env to run script locally, docs [x]
 - instantiate and fill the rest of config [x]